The content has been provided by a third party not affiliated with E*TRADE. The material is for educational purposes only.

 If your child is a minor (under age 18 in most states; under age 19 and 21 in others), many banks, brokers and mutual funds will let you set up a custodial or guardian IRA.
 As the custodian, you (the adult) control the assets in the custodial IRA until your child reaches age 18 (or 21 in some states), at which point the assets are turned over to him or her.
 The IRA is opened in your child’s name, and you will have to provide his or her social security number when you open the account.
 Keep in mind, not all firms allow minors to have IRAs.

 Children of any age can contribute to an IRA as long as they have earned income from a job, be it babysitting, yard work or walking neighborhood dogs.
-For 2015, the maximum your child can contribute to an IRA (either traditional or Roth) is the lesser of $5,500 or his or her taxable earnings for the year.
+The maximum your child can contribute to an IRA (either traditional or Roth) is the lesser of $5,500 or his or her taxable earnings for the year.
 For example, if your son earns $3,000 this year, he could contribute up to $3,000 to an IRA; if your daughter earns $10,000, she could contribute only $5,500, the maximum contribution.
 If your child has no earnings, he or she cannot contribute at all.

 The important thing to remember is that your child must have earned income during the year for which a contribution is made.
 Money from allowance or investing income does not count as earned income and, therefore, cannot be used towards contributions.
 Ideally, your child will receive a W-2 for work performed; otherwise, it is a good idea to keep excellent records from jobs that don’t provide a W-2: babysitting, yard work, mothers’ helpers, entrepreneurial endeavors, etc. Your records should include:

 - For whom the work was done